purpleidea/flabbergast/flabbergast-manual.md

 The `Through` operator produces a list with the values being numbers starting from the left operand up to, and including, the right operand, both of which must be integers.
 If the right operand is the same or less than the left, the list returned will be empty.

-The values of the following frames are all exactly the same:
+The values of the following frames all have the same values in the same order:

     x : [ 1, 2, 3 ]
     y : 1 Through 3